mattermost/docs/source/messaging/managing-desktop-app-options.rst

 Dark Theme
 ----------

-The Mattermost desktop app respects the System Preferences appearance setting of the operating system to set the theme of the title bar.
+The Mattermost Desktop App respects the System Preferences appearance setting of the operating system to set the theme of the title bar.